Depression. Causes, symptoms, treatment of the disease

 • get sick with an incurable disease;

-• to lose a loved one (due to one's changed appearance and state);
+• lose a loved one (due to your changed appearance and condition);

 • loneliness - due to a change in character, a woman is afraid that not only her husband, but also her children will leave her;

-• lose a job (memory, attention decrease, there is uncertainty in own forces), often - lack of desire to do something;
+• lose your job (memory and attention decrease, uncertainty appears in own strength), often - lack of desire to do something;

 • lose property;

-• a new stage in their lives, which instills horror in them.
+• a new stage in their lives, which fills them with horror.

-• If fears are permanent, they develop into obsessions (phobias), which are no longer possible to get rid of on their own.
-Types of phobias are expanding - women cannot:
+• If fears are constant, they develop into obsessions (phobias), which are no longer possible to get rid of on your own.
+The types of phobias are expanding - women cannot:

-• to be among people in open spaces (agarophobia).
+• being among people in open spaces (agarophobia).

-• They are panicky afraid of getting infected, accuracy becomes pathological (repeatedly clean and clean the house), the feeling of disgust reaches the point of absurdity (they cannot eat, drink outside the house, take something with their bare hands without gloves).
-Frequent symptom- constant hand washing.
+• They are terrified of getting infected, neatness becomes pathological (they repeatedly clean the house), the feeling of disgust reaches the point of absurdity (they cannot eat, drink outside the house, or take anything with their bare hands without gloves).
+Common symptom- constant hand washing.

-The development of phobias can be prevented by contacting a psychologist in a timely manner, and, if necessary, a psychiatrist.
+The development of phobias can be prevented by promptly contacting a psychologist, and, if necessary, a psychiatrist.

 Help with menopause: psychologist or psychotherapist?

-To menopause proceeded painlessly both physically and psychologically, a woman needs comprehensive medical and psychological support.
-Physicians will conduct treatment aimed at maintaining hormonal balance and symptomatic therapy for the correction of violations of the internal organs.
+In order to menopause proceeded painlessly both physically and psychologically, the woman needs comprehensive medical and psychological support.
+Doctors will provide treatment aimed at maintaining hormonal balance and symptomatic therapy to correct dysfunction of internal organs.
 For mental disorders, psychiatric treatment will be prescribed.

-Psychological support includes a consultation, which will identify a range of psychological problems.
-If a woman has unstable emotional disturbances, a favorable family climate, there are good resources for a quick recovery - 1-2 sessions of short-term psychotherapy are enough, which a psychologist can conduct.
+Psychological support includes a consultation at which a range of psychological problems will be identified.
+If a woman has unstable emotional disturbances, a favorable family climate, there are good resources for quick recovery - 1-2 sessions of short-term psychotherapy, which can be conducted by a psychologist, are enough.

 Indications for long-term psychotherapy are profound disorders mental sphere.
 The following directions apply:

-• Cognitive-behavioral therapy.
-The goal is to help a woman realize that the period of menopause is a natural physiological stage in a person's life.
-At the sessions, a woman learns about the causes of her condition, ways out of it.
-She wants to get rid of negative symptoms- Anxiety, aggression, fears.
-She will be able to increase self-esteem, learn ways to deal with stress.
+• Cognitive behavioral therapy.
+The goal is to help a woman realize that menopause is a natural physiological stage in a person’s life.
+During the sessions, a woman learns about the causes of her condition and ways to overcome it.
+She will have a desire to get rid of negative symptoms- anxiety, aggression, fears.
+She will be able to increase her self-esteem and learn ways to deal with stress.

-• Interpersonal - contributes to the normalization of relations with others, teaches to avoid conflict situations and ways out of them.
-It is carried out both individually and in a group form.
+• Interpersonal - helps to normalize relationships with others, teaches how to avoid conflict situations and how to get out of them.
+It is carried out both individually and in group form.

 • Family - aimed at stabilizing family relationships, improving the “psychological climate” in the family.
 The effect will be achieved only with the participation of all family members.